ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 If an invalid `icon` value is passed to `nimble-mapping-icon`, an error flag will be set on the table's validity object.
 An invalid `icon` value is any element that cannot be resolved or that does not derive from `Icon`.

-`nimble-table-column-icon` supports only `nimble-mapping-icon` and `nimble-mapping-spinner` as mapping elements. `nimble-table-column-mapping` supports only `nimble-mapping-string`.
+`nimble-table-column-icon` supports only `nimble-mapping-icon` and `nimble-mapping-spinner` as mapping elements. `nimble-table-column-mapping` supports only `nimble-mapping-text`.
 Unsupported mappings will result in an error flag being set on the table's validity object.

 Text in a grouping header or in the cell will be ellipsized and gain a tooltip when the full text is too long to display.